 Before You Go

-Access: The site is very exposed, with no shelter.
-The ramparts are also uneven and not suitable for wheelchairs.
+Access: The ramparts are uneven and not suitable for wheelchairs.
 View details.

-Parking: There is a small car park onsite which can become busy at peak times.
+Parking: There is a small car park at the fort which can become busy at peak times.

 Dogs: Dogs are welcome, but please keep them on a lead as sheep graze the site.